Zuckerberg Refuses UK Parliament Summons Over Facebook Data Misuse, Agrees To Testify Before Congress - Slashdot

 #FakeNews

 Facebook was built on dishonesty.
-(Score:4, Insightful)
+(Score:5, Insightful)

 Re: (Score:2)